 Our baby girl's official nursery is here!
 I'm SO excited about this simple, colorful – but still neutral – boho desert moon themed nursery!
 If you caught her first nursery reveal, you know the room was temporary!
-The wallpaper was already up when we moved in and it was the perfect transitional room while I worked on her baby nursery.
+The gorgeous moon wallpaper (use code THECONFUSEDMILLENNIAL for 15% off!) was already up when we moved in and it was the perfect transitional room while I worked on her baby nursery.
 You see, our daughter was a noisy sleeper and kept waking me up.
 I needed her out of our room sooner, rather than later.
 With that said, her nursery was far from ready.
 So we moved her bassinet into the room next to ours with the plan being to convert that room into my office once I finished her nursery!

 Quick note: You can shop everything in this post via the links at the bottom!
 This post also contains affiliate links.

 Baby girl nursery color palette:

 For her nursery, I wanted to bring in more color compared to her old room, but still keep things pretty neutral.
 I love the idea of a space that feels calming and soothing, but not bland.
 I also wanted to keep the moon theme going strong.
 Fun fact: A lot of the items in this room, I actually bought while I was about 6 months pregnant with her!
 I got a massive wave of inspiration for her room and ran with it, unsure how it'd ultimately come together.

 For baby girl's nursery color palette, I opted for dusty roses, pops of green, natural tones, and loads of brass and copper.
 Shortly after her name came to us, I got this overwhelming feeling that our baby was coming in as an old soul and we needed to skip the traditional “baby nursery” feel and opt for items that felt a bit more mature and like they'd grow with her and also work in any area of our house.